ISCHEMIC STROKE / PREVENTION

 - start ≥ 3 days before the elective procedure

-- premedication is not standardized; different regimens were used in trials
+- premedication is not standardized; different regimens have been used in clinical trials

 - aspirin 300mg + clopidogrel 75 mg (SAPPHIRE trial) for 3 days